cea-hpc/modules/doc/source/modulefile.rst

 when a *modulefile* is loaded or unloaded.
 The command descriptions assume the *modulefile* is being loaded.

+.. mfcmd:: always-load [--tag taglist] modulefile...

+ Load *modulefile* and apply the ``keep-loaded`` tag to it in order to avoid the automatic unload of this *modulefile* when modules dependent of it are unloaded.

+ *modulefile* is declared as a requirement of currently loading module.
+This command acts as an alias of :mfcmd:`module load<module>` command.
+If more than one *modulefile* are specified, then this list acts as a Boolean AND operation, which means all specified *modulefiles* are required.

+ The ``--tag`` option accepts a list of module tags to apply to *modulefile* once loaded in addition to the ``keep-loaded`` tag. *taglist* corresponds to the concatenation of multiple tags separated by colon character. *taglist* should not contain tags inherited from *modulefile* state or from other modulefile commands.

+ .. only:: html

+    .. versionadded:: 5.1

 .. mfcmd:: append-path [-d C|--delim C|--delim=C] [--duplicates] variable value...

  See :mfcmd:`prepend-path`.